viscid-hub/Viscid/doc/installation.rst

     echo 'export PYTHONPATH="${PYTHONPATH}:'"${PWD}\"" >> ${profile}
     source ${profile}

-To see if the bulid succeeded, try
+To see if the build succeeded, try

 .. code-block:: bash